SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 **TLDR**: The `withTimeout` function doesn't cancel the execution of the _block_ you pass it.
 It throws a `TimeoutCancellationException`, which, when left uncaught, **cancels the invoking coroutine**.

-The `withTimeoutOrNull` function does not exhibit this behavior.
+The `withTimeoutOrNull` behaves as expected, canceling only the block, and returning `null` in case the timeout was exceeded.

 The kotlinx.coroutines team is [aware of this issue](https://github.com/Kotlin/kotlinx.coroutines/issues/1374).